WATORACE/dds-tunnel/README.md

 Heartbeats are sent from `TCPWANClient` to `TCPWANServer` periodically to check the health and latency of the connection.
 If you'd like to disable the heartbeat feature, add `--no-heartbeat` to the end of the script invocation.

-### Relay Bridge
+### Symmetric NAT

 This configuration is for two computers behind firewalls that do not support port-forwarding.
-This setup requires a relay bridge machine accessible by both computers.
+This setup **requires a relay bridge** accessible by both computers.

 #### Example

 Relay Bridge:

-Please use an existing relay bridge or follow the [instructions](../relay-bridge) to set one up.

 Suppose that we have a bridge set up at `172.31.93.114` that exposes ports `7500` and `7501`.